USS Yorktown (CV-10): Philippines campaign

+Operations against Japan and Iwo Jima

 Yorktown remained at Ulithi arming, provisioning, and conducting upkeep until 10 February.
 At that time, she sortied with TF 58, the 3rd Fleet becoming the 5th Fleet when Raymond A. Spruance relieved William Halsey, Jr., on a series of raids on the Japanese and thence to support the assault on and occupation of Iwo Jima.
 On the morning of 16 February, the carrier began launching strikes on the Tokyo area of Honshū.
 On 17 February, she repeated those strikes before heading toward the Bonins.
 Her aviators bombed and strafed installations on Chichi Jima on 18 February.
 The landings on Iwo Jima went forward on 19 February, and Yorktown aircraft began support missions over the island on 20 February.
 Those missions continued until 23 February at which time Yorktown cleared the Bonins to resume strikes on Japan proper.
 She arrived at the launch point on 25 February and sent two raids aloft to bomb and strafe airfields in the vicinity of Tokyo.
 On 26 February, Yorktown aircrewmen conducted a single sweep of installations on Kyūshū before TG 58.4 began its retirement to Ulithi.
 Yorktown re-entered the anchorage at Ulithi on 1 March.

 She remained in the anchorage for about two weeks.
 On 14 March, the carrier departed the lagoon on her way to resume raids on Japan and to begin preliminary support work for the Okinawa operations scheduled for 1 April.
 On 18 March, she arrived in the operating area off Japan and began launching strikes on airfields on Kyūshū, Honshū, and Shikoku.